 If you really want to argue it, I’ll just tell you that in a sense, these nachos are basically like open-faced tacos.
 With pita chips.
 And probably even less cheese and more vegetables than your standard tacos.

-You also may have noticed I didn’t attach a persons served number to these.
+When it comes to how many servings this makes, that's a really tough question to answer.
 Because honestly, it depends on how hungry you are.
 And if you’re eating this for an appetizer or a meal.
 I’ll just say that two people could probably polish this off together.
 Not that I’m speaking from experience or anything.
 I'm not saying that you should...
 I'm just saying that you could.
 That you'd want to.

-This dinner also made me realize I need to incorporate more lamb into my life.
-And pita chips.
+These Greek nachos also made me realize I need to incorporate more lamb into my life.
+And homemade pita chips.
 And probably kalamata olives, too.
 Basically, so many of my favorite things are piled up on this plate.

 And that is how I justify nachos as a meal.
 Not that they need justifying.
 Ever.
-Tortilla chips with cheese and salsa will always be an acceptable idea in my book.
+Tortilla chips with cheese and salsa will always be an acceptable dinner idea in my book.
 But it's now quite likely that Greek nachos with lamb will be landing in my weekly meal plan over and over again.

 Do you have a favorite way of making nachos into a meal?